 “Ruined things how?
 What have you done?”

-“I manufactured your illness.”
+“Your illness is artificially maintained.”
 Tahu’s eyes widen.
-“It was meant as a control mechanism, when you were created.
-Many of your non-dark researchers truly do not understand it, to help sell the illusion.
+“Kept as a control mechanism, though we discovered a cure.
+Most researchers here truly do not understand it, to help sell the illusion.
 The others enhance it, keep it evolving, to keep them befuddled.
 When they reach a breakthrough or suspect the truth, we have them inflict Amnesia on themselves if psychic, or transfer them to another facility if not.”

 Silence, for almost a minute.
 Tahu uses the time to guess what Giovanni is thinking, what the consequences he’s expecting from this will be, until a single word is spoken:

 “We had no way of knowing how smart you would be.
 How… human.
 Or how powerful.
-If you were to somehow escape, despite all our other precautions, we needed something immensely deadly and pernicious, beyond even the ability of a powerful psychic’s ability to regenerate.”
-Giovanni pauses, seeming to let out a heavy breath.
-Surely part of the script as well.
-“We succeeded.”
+If you were to somehow escape, despite all our other precautions, we wanted to maintain something so deadly and pernicious, beyond even the ability of a powerful psychic’s ability to regenerate, as a failsafe.”

 Silence in the room, but for the occasional fluid transfer, the steady beep.
 Beep.
 Beep.
 Tahu watches Giovanni’s fingers smooth the material of his pant leg.
 It’s the first time he’s seen the Leader show any sign of nervousness.
 Pent up energy, yes.
 Tension, of course.
 But this can only be described as nervousness.
 Tahu can see the moment when he calms himself, and raises his gaze to meet his creation’s again.
 To focus on the importance of the moment.

-“On the contrary, you can.
+“That is the question.
 The problem is that I do not trust that you trust us.
 I have come to realize my error in stages, over the years.
 I did not like those realizations, but I endeavored to consider them, focused on discerning how justified they were.
 I listened to counsel from those who know you best.
 I now believe my errors were severe.

 “Had I simply trusted you more, given you more freedom sooner, perhaps you would be a perfect partner, now.
 A few years in, there was still much testing to do.
 Much to learn.
 And always, more excuses to be made, more reasons for caution.
 Your threats were, of course, the greatest justification to stay the course, but I do not blame you for them.
 I blame myself, for making them necessary.
 Perhaps if I had been less cautious, trusted the human in you more than the pokemon, there would exist a strong bond, if not like that of a parent and child, at least not one of master and slave.
 I do not…” Giovanni stops, and it’s hard to tell if it’s part of his script or not.
 “I am imperfect in many ways.
 I have learned much over the past decade.
 I hope you understand that.
 I hope I have not ruined things irrevocably.
 That by coming clean, I can salvage some seed of trust.
 That is all I need, in truth.
 To really, truly feel that, even if you cannot forgive me, it would be safe to grant you your freedom, and perhaps start anew.”